corda/corda/docs/source/corda-testnet-intro.rst

 The Corda Testnet is an open public network of Corda nodes on the internet.
 It is designed to be a complement to *the* Corda Network where any entity can transact real world value with any other counterparty in the context of any application.
 The Corda Testnet is designed for "non-production" use in a genuine global context of Corda nodes, including but not limited to CorDapp development, multi-party testing, demonstration and showcasing of applications and services, learning, training and development of the Corda platform technology and specific applications of Corda.

-The Corda Testnet is based on exactly the same technology as the main Corda Network, but can be joined on a self-service basis through the automated provisioning system described below.
+The Corda Testnet is based on the same underlying technology as the main Corda Network, but can be joined on a self-service basis through the automated provisioning system described below.

+However, the Corda Testnet services are a demonstration version only, they are supported on a best effort basis and there are no commitments with regards to their uptime.

+Users looking for long lasting supported networks should consider the Corda Network https://corda.network/ for UAT and Production Networks or https://docs.cenm.r3.com/ to evaluate or license the Software reccomended to operate a production Network on Corda.

 Deploying a Corda node to the Corda Testnet
 -------------------------------------------